Information for healthcare professionals in Sweden only.

 Quick patient training

-Patients and carers learn how to use Emerade with a 30 seconds instruction video.
+Patients and carers learn how to use Emerade with an instruction video.

 - Resuscitation Council (UK).
 Emergency treatment of anaphylactic reactions.
 Guidelines for healthcare providers.
 London, 2008, 50pp.